M0nizar/Weather-App/README.md

 ## Project Structure
-i used vite as the developement envirement so it already give some structure but my personnel strucrure was like that :
+I used Vite as the development environment, so it already gives some structure, but my personal structure was like this.
+It’s ideal because it makes the app easier to scale and extend, and it also helps collaborators and other developers clearly understand what’s going on.
 ```
 weather-web-application
 ├── 📂 public